BoniatoRelleno/Ganimedes/README.md

 ## Changelog
 Ignore the last number of the versions, there are only readme changes.
+### v2.2.0
+- A new mechanic!
+There are hidden treasures on the moon!
+- Huge optimization of the map!
+All mesh colliders have been removed and done manually.
+- Map objects are now static to improve the performance.
+- Some modifications and additions to the map.
+- Scrap falling through map objects fixed.
+- Standardized scrap name formats.
+### v2.1.0
+- A new custom scrap with unique mechanics!
+- Lag when playing songs reduced.
 ### v2.0.0
 - Now you can add your own songs!
 - Fixed the issues in multiplayer of the new custom scrap of 1.9.0